nerometa/nerometa/README.md

 I got my Diploma this year and currently I'm pursuing my Bachelor's Degree in Computer Engineering on the weekends.
 Let's connect! or explore my thoughts at [https://blog.nerometa.dev/](https://blog.nerometa.dev/)

+Also also, I'm currently **unemployed** since I'm free on the weekdays.
+I'm very much open to any work opportunities or another internship.
+So, feel free to hit me up with my contacts below!
+I hope we can discuss in more details and, potentially, be working together in the mean time 	٩( ๑╹ ꇴ╹)۶

 <p align="center">
   <a href="https://www.linkedin.com/in/worawut-werawan/">
     <img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn" title="LinkedIn" />